Portugal–United Arab Emirates relations

 Portugal–United Arab Emirates relations are the bilateral relations between Portugal and the United Arab Emirates (UAE).
-Relations between the two dates back prior to the formation of the UAE as Portugal once occupied many coastal settlements within the northern emirates.
+Relations between the two date back prior to the formation of the UAE as Portugal once occupied many coastal settlements within the northern emirates.

 History

 During the 16th century, the Portuguese captured many settlements along the Northern emirates including Julfar (now present day, Ras Al Khaimah), Al Badiyah, Khor Fakkan, Kalba and Dibba Al-Hisn as part of the expansion of its empire.
 It's widely believed that during their reign, the Portuguese had built a fort in Dibba Al Hisn and Al Badiyah.
 As the Portuguese empire declined, it eventually lost control over these settlements.
 Relations between the two were reestablished during the 70s as the UAE gained independence from the United Kingdom and Portugal entered its third republic.